dy1z/docs/content/docs/development/tailwindcss.md

 This results in smaller HTML size, reducing the risk of Gmail clipping your email.

-As mentioned, this works for `padding`, `margin`, and `border`.
 Using shorthand CSS for these is well supported in email clients and will make your HTML lighter, but the shorthand border is particularly useful because it's the only way Outlook will render it properly.

 <div class="bg-gray-100 border-l-4 border-gradient-b-ocean-light p-4 mb-4 text-md" role="alert">
   <div class="text-gray-600">For shorthand CSS to work with <code class="shiki-inline">padding</code> or <code class="shiki-inline">margin</code>, you need to specify property values for all four sides.
 For borders, keep reading.</div>